wp-plugins/nextgen-facebook/readme.txt

 You could use any of these class names to hide one or more NGFB social buttons.
 For example, the following stylesheet hides social buttons for post #123, any page in category "test", and posts using the Aside and Status formats:

 `
-.post-123 .ngfb-buttons,
+.post-123 .ngfb-content-buttons,
-.category-test .ngfb-buttons,
+.category-test .ngfb-content-buttons,
-.format-aside .ngfb-buttons,
+.format-aside .ngfb-content-buttons,
-.format-status .ngfb-buttons { display:none; }
+.format-status .ngfb-content-buttons { display:none; }
 `

 == Performance Tuning ==